-From the library's home page, you can choose a subject-specific database by going to "Databases."
+From the library's home page, you can choose a subject-specific database by going to "Online Resources."
 If you want to do a multiple-database search, start with Academic Search Ultimate.
 (See instructions for multiple-database searches on this LibGuide.)

 Once you are inside of an EBSCO database, there are a few ways locate peer-reviewed articles.